PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # Recipe -  Minesweeper-style Grid of Buttons

-There are a number of applications built using a GUI that involve a grid of buttons.
+There are several applications built using a GUI that involve a grid of buttons.
 The games Minesweeper and Battleship can both be thought of as a grid of buttons.

 ![image](https://user-images.githubusercontent.com/46163555/68539259-b5c2db00-034e-11ea-965a-16bd7f877f5b.png)